chainguard-dev/edu/content/software-security/glossary.md

 ### Red teaming

-Conducting a red team assessment consists of a goal-based adversarial activity to demonstrate how attackers can combine exploits to compromise the integrity of software or otehr technology.
+Conducting a red team assessment consists of a goal-based adversarial activity to demonstrate how attackers can combine exploits to compromise the integrity of software or other technology.

 ---

 ### SBOM

-An acronym, SBOM stands for a **s**oftware **b**ill **o**f **m**aterials (plural: SBOMs or software bill_s_ of materials).
+An acronym, SBOM stands for a **s**oftware **b**ill **o**f **m**aterials (plural: SBOMs or software bill*s* of materials).
 An SBOM is like an electronic packaging slip or receipt, it is a formal record that contains the details and supply chain relationships (such as dependencies) of the components used in building given software.

 ---